aaronhktan/vesta/README.md

     - In the Omega + Arduino setup, the Arduino dock reads the voltage (built-in 10-bit ADC), and "prints" these over UART for the Omega to consume.
 The Omega uses a blocking read on the `tty` port where it is connected; once it receives data, it transmits the reading over MQTT to the Raspberry Pi.
     - On the ESP8266, the 10-bit ADC is limited to a max voltage of 1V, but the NodeMCU board I have has a built-in voltage divider to safely connect the soil moisture sensor.
 Once it reads a voltage, it transmits the reading over MQTT to the Raspberry Pi.
     - The plugin running on the Raspberry Pi monitors for messages over MQTT.
 When it receives a reading, averages are calculated and data is stored.
+- Also independently, the BME280 sensors connected to the WeMos D1 Minis are woken up from sleep and polled every 30 seconds by the D1 Mini over I2C, and the read data is sent over MQTT to the Raspberry Pi.
 - Outside of Homebridge, when the Raspberry Pi boots, systemd launches the `homebridge-display` script.
 This script subscribes to (some) of the MQTT topics, and displays the data sent on those topics.

 ## Picture
 <img src="/docs/fritzing/vesta.png?raw=true">